-- c.
-ALL SPILLS SHALL BE CLEANED UP IMMEDIATELY AFTER DISCOVERY; d.
-THE SPILL AREA SHALL BE KEPT WELL VENTILATED AND PERSONNEL SHALL WEAR APPROPRIATE PROTECTIVE CLOTHING TO PREVENT INJURY FROM CONTACT WITH A HAZARDOUS SUBSTANCE; - e.
-SPILLS OF TOXIC OR HAZARDOUS MATERIAL SHALL BE REPORTED TO THE APPROPRIATE LOCAL, STATE OR FEDERAL AGENCIES AS REQUIRED; - f.
-THE SITE SUPERINTENDENT RESPONSIBLE FOR DAY-TO-DAY SITE OPERATIONS SHALL BE THE SPILL PREVENTION AND CLEANUP COORDINATOR. - AND MAINTENANCE AT AN OFF-SITE FACILITY; b.
-CONTRACTOR SHALL PROVIDE AN ON-SITE FUELING AND MAINTENANCE AREA THAT IS CLEAN AND DRY;
+- FOR THIS PURPOSE; ALL SPILLS SHALL BE CLEANED UP IMMEDIATELY AFTER DISCOVERY; d.
+THE SPILL AREA SHALL BE KEPT WELL VENTILATED AND PERSONNEL SHALL WEAR APPROPRIATE PROTECTIVE CLOTHING TO PREVENT INJURY FROM CONTACT WITH A - HAZARDOUS SUBSTANCE: e.
+SPILLS OF TOXIC OR HAZARDOUS MATERIAL SHALL BE REPORTED TO THE - APPROPRIATE LOCAL, STATE OR FEDERAL AGENCIES AS REQUIRED; f.
+THE SITE SUPERINTENDENT RESPONSIBLE FOR DAY-TO-DAY SITE OPERATIONS SHALL BE THE SPILL PREVENTION AND CLEANUP COORDINATOR. - E. VEHICLE FUELING AND MAINTENANCE PRACTICE: a.
+CONTRACTOR SHALL MAKE AN EFFORT TO PERFORM EQUIPMENT/VEHICLE FUELING AND MAINTENANCE AT AN OFF-SITE FACILITY;

+b.
+CONTRACTOR SHALL PROVIDE AN ON-SITE FUELING AND MAINTENANCE AREA THAT IS